mphaxise/drive_file_viewer/README.md

 - View files and folders from Google Drive
 - Authentication via Google OAuth2
 - Export file listings to CSV
+- Generate comprehensive file summaries for all file types using AI
+- Recursive summarization for long documents
+- Metadata-based summaries for non-text files
 - Responsive UI with modern design

 ## Requirements